pcdd-group/stunning-fiesta/README.md

 # stunning-fiesta

-It is a Java tool class used to count keywords in million-word novels
+A Java tool class for counting keywords in novels

 ## Instructions for use

 1. Introduce dependencies
-2. Call the static method StrFindUtils.xxx()
+2. Call the static method TxtUtils.xxx()